The Surprising Health Benefits of Gardening

 Healthy Heart and Reduces Stroke Risk

-A study carried out in Stockholm found that regular gardening cuts the risk of a heart attack or stroke by up to 30% for over 60s.
 It’s recommended that we should do 2.5 hours of moderate exercise each week.
 Gardening is a rewarding way to get out and do some exercise without joining the local gym.

 From raking up leaves to planting vegetables, keeping your garden looking great can involve plenty of walking, bending and pushing.
 But there are also plenty of gardening tasks which require little physical exertion such as watering plants or pruning.
 Getting around your garden may be difficult if you suffer from limited mobility.
 A walking aid can assist you in getting your garden, we would recommend taking a look at our rollators in particular.